OhadRaviv845/Assignment/Scoring Models question.md

 # Integration of Scoring Models

-This document outlines our approach to integrating scoring models, focusing on quality, testability, and seamless production deployment.
+This document outlines the way to integrating scoring models, focusing on quality, testability, and seamless production deployment.

 ## 1. Test-Driven Development (TDD) Approach